Meeting Joint Commission Tissue Tracking Requirements

 Below are the three largest agencies which have published guidelines around the manufacturing, distribution and usage of tissue.
 You can also find tips and information to help make sure your organization is prepared to meet the ever-increasing rules and regulations in the perioperative environment.

 - (AATB) American Association of Tissue Banks – In 1976 the American Association of Tissue Banks (AATB) was formed in response to the growing demand for allografts.

 - FDA – In 2005, the U.S. Food and Drug Administration finalized requirements for current good tissue practices and mandated new rules regarding the “manufacture” of allograft tissue.

 - The Joint Commission – Published its tissue tracking standards in 2005 which specifically impacted how Operating Room staff could handle tissue and biological implants.

-How is your staff dealing with the Joint Commission and FDA published standards for tissue tracking? iRISecure is a tissue and implant tracking solution designed to enable hospitals to meet the ever-changing regulatory requirements from the Joint Commission, OIG, State Departments of Health and other regulatory agencies.
-Using advanced workflow automation and dispensing technologies based on RFID technology, iRISecure Tissue Tracking delivers a solution that aligns with your compliance goals while remaining simple and user-friendly for nurses and other clinical staff.
+How is your staff dealing with the Joint Commission and FDA published standards for tissue tracking? iRISecure is a tissue and implant tracking system designed to enable hospitals to meet the ever-changing regulatory requirements from the Joint Commission, OIG, State Departments of Health and other regulatory agencies.
+Using advanced workflow automation and dispensing technologies based on RFID technology, iRISecure is a tissue and implant tracking system designed to enable hospitals to meet the ever-changing regulatory requirements from the Joint Commission, OIG, State Departments of Health and other regulatory agencies.
 Included in iRISecure is an electronic compliance log designed for regulatory agency inspections, including The Joint Commission.